 It is time for me to lighten things up a bit after my emotional post last week.
 One of the things I love about working with kids is that they always manage to teach me.
 Prior to this past week, I had already known that there are an incredible amount of words that don’t follow the reading rules in the English language.
 What I didn’t know is how much this would be thrown in my face in the middle of my lessons with one particular small group of students that tend to ask questions (which is fantastic, BTW).
-It was a week of hilarity on the reading front proving to me, once again, that ONLY teaching phonetic rules and phonics is NOT enough to develop a reader.
+It was a week of hilarity on the reading front proving to me, once again, that ONLY teaching phonics and phonetic rules is NOT enough to develop a reader.

 As I stated earlier, one of the groups I read with tends to question things (which I love!)
 I had already taught the general overview of rules such as the silent e, when a vowel should or shouldn’t say its name, and other long vowels/short vowels rules like that.
 Giving mini-lessons followed by authentic reading is what works for me.
 I’m not boring the students and they immediately get to practice what’s just been explained.

 We had covered a number of examples.
 Then, when reading a book together, the word ‘onion’ came up.
 Hmmm.
 A hand went up.
 “Why does the word ‘onion’ not either start with

 I tend to put words that don’t follow the rules in ‘word jail.’
 Readers simply have to learn them even though they break the rules.
 The fact that it is being questioned shows me that these kids are paying attention and starting to transfer their knowledge.
 This is awesome!
 ‘Onion’ is a jail word.

 More reading together brings us to some new vocabulary.
 The sentence in the book we were reading together was, “The moose waded in the water.”